 The John S. Knight Journalism Fellowships

-The Knight Fellowships program annually brings 12 outstanding mid-career U.S. journalists and as many as nine journalists from other countries to study and work on innovative journalism at Stanford in a one-year program.
+The Knight Fellowships program annually brings 12 outstanding mid-career U.S. journalists and eight journalists from other countries to study and work on innovative journalism at Stanford in a one-year program.
 More than 700 journalists have studied at Stanford under the program since it began in 1966.
-James Bettinger is director of the program.
-Dawn E. Garcia is deputy director.
+Dawn E. Garcia is director of the program.
 For more information, visit knight.stanford.edu.

 The Bill Lane Center for the American West